 In most cases, there is no specific treatment for tinnitus but will vary on a case-by-case basis and be dependent on the cause.
 If your otolaryngologist finds a specific cause of your tinnitus, he or she may be able to reduce or eliminate.
 For instance, if it is just an earplug, removal of the obstruction can actually cure your tinnitus.

 Treatment options may require extensive testing including x-rays, balance tests, and laboratory blood work.
 It is important to understand, though, that most causes cannot be identified.

 Can other people hear the noise in my ears?

 Generally, other people cannot hear the noises in your ears.
 However, “objective tinnitus” can sometimes be faintly heard by others.
 Objective tinnitus is caused by abnormalities in blood vessels around the outside of the ear or by muscle spasms, which may be heard as clicks or crackling inside the middle ear.

 What can help me cope?

-Concentration and relaxation exercises may help to control muscle groups and circulation throughout the body.
+Dealing with the symptoms of tinnitus can be frustrating or distracting.
+It is important to discover ways of effective coping.
+Concentration and relaxation exercises may help to control muscle groups and circulation throughout the body, including the ear.
 Increased relaxation and circulation achieved by these exercises can reduce the intensity of tinnitus in some patients.

-Hearing aids may reduce head noise while you are wearing them and can sometimes cause it to go away temporarily.
+Hearing aids may reduce head noise while you are wearing them and can sometimes cause it to temporarily cease.
 If you have a hearing loss, it is important not to set the hearing aid at excessively loud levels, as this can worsen the tinnitus.
 A thorough trial before purchase of a hearing aid is advisable if your primary purpose is the relief of tinnitus.